 Do you ever feel like you’re drowning in work that you don’t actually want to do?
 Are you saying yes to every request that comes your way just because you want to be liked?
 Well, fear not, my friend, because I’m here to tell you that you can say no!
 And it’s actually pretty liberating.

 You want to be liked.
-By your clients, your boss, your colleagues.
+By your clients, your boss, and your colleagues.
 So you take on work that you don’t want to do.
 You extend deadlines to the point where you’re stressed and can’t think about much else.
-You can say no. You must do this on your terms or not at all.
-Here’s how:
+You can say no. It’s time to start saying “no” on your terms.

 When to say no

 Now, when should you say no?
 Simple.
 If something is unfair, unreasonable, or just plain stupid, say no. And if you have a good reason for saying no, express your professional opinion and give them a chance to speak.